Written by Evelyn Wallace

 Meet our experts

-For this topic, Cancer Care Operations Manager, Nurse Evelyn Wallace and her team of Dedicated Cancer Nurses at AXA Health answer your questions about bowel cancer, colon cancer and rectal cancer.
+For this topic, Cancer Care Clinical Manager, Evelyn Wallace and her team of Dedicated Cancer Nurses at AXA Health answer your questions about bowel cancer, colon cancer and rectal cancer.

 Here we’ve rounded up the best of the team’s support and insights around the most commonly asked questions: